Parent page: Getting Familiar with the Altium Design Environment

 Because an Altium Designer project defines and saves links to stored document files, any number of projects can be created that link to those same document files.

 While this may be a convenient way to re-use established design documents – say, including a standard power supply schematic in several projects – it is not recommended practice because a change in the document will affect all projects it is linked to.
 A far better approach for design reuse is to establish and apply Managed Sheets.

 ► For more information about design document reuse and Managed Sheets, see the Managed Sheets page.

 Compare Local Documents with Commit or Release Data

-For projects hosted by an Altium 365 Workspace, you can compare locally saved schematic, PCB and BOM documents with the data of a commit or release of this project.
+For projects hosted by an Altium 365 Workspace, you can compare locally saved schematic and PCB documents with the data of a commit or release of this project.
 Commands for selecting a required data set with which the local documents should be compared can be chosen from the following locations:

 When the Latest Commit or Latest Release command is selected, the project data comparison with those from the latest commit/release entry will start.
 When the Select Commit or Release command is selected, the Project History view will open for the selected project.
 Select the tile of a commit or release to compare the locally saved data with the data of this commit/release.

 Once complete, the comparison results are presented in the Compare view, which opens as a new tab in your default browser.

 To learn more about design data comparison features provided by the Altium 365 Workspace, see Design Data Comparisons